PaulVasilenko/nats-http-adapter/README.md

 # NATS HTTP Adapter

-That is currently in Alpha and lack of a lo
+### That is currently in Alpha and lack of a everything you need, containing only what i need in current state

 This software is made to make proxy API to send NATS messages through HTTP for testing purposes.